global-input/global-input-message/README.md

 ```

-In the above, the first line references the [davidshimjs's qrcode js library](https://github.com/davidshimjs/qrcodejs), which you need to display the QR code.
+In the above code, the first line uses the [davidshimjs's qrcode javascript library](https://github.com/davidshimjs/qrcodejs), which you need to display the QR code.

 and then you need to create the connector in your javascript code: